Targets of CAR-T Cell Therapy

 Unfortunately, naturally occurring T cells are not good at recognizing and fighting cancer cells.

-A rapidly emerging immunotherapy approach is called adoptive cell transfer (ACT): collecting and using patients’ own immune cells to treat their cancer.
-There are several types of ACT (see “ACT: TILs, TCRs, and CARs”), but, thus far, the one that has advanced the furthest in clinical development is called CAR T-cell therapy.
+A rapidly emerging immunotherapy approach is called adoptive cell transfer (ACT).
+ACT is defined as collecting and using the patients’ own immune cells to treat their cancer.
+There are several types of ACT (see “ACT: TILs, TCRs, and CARs”), but thus far, the one that has advanced the furthest in clinical development is called CAR T-cell therapy.

 Which cancers can be treated with CAR-T cell therapy?